Inside Therapy

 Ever wonder what your therapist is thinking about?
 Read-up on the musings of mental-health professionals.

-IFS (Internal Family Systems) is about more than just addressing emotional wounds; it’s about fostering a deep sense of connection and wholeness—both emotionally and physically.
+Internal Family Systems is more than addressing emotional wounds; it’s about fostering a deep sense of connection and wholeness.

 There has been a wave of mainstream acknowledgement that trauma is stored in the body, this is the second wave: moving it out.